aliveadult/aliveadult/readme.md

 ## 💡 MAFI-DTA Framework
 ![Model overview diagram1]

+(1) Homologous Sequence Enhancement
+Using the ESM3 model to generate homologous sequences of proteins and fuse them into enhanced feature vectors.
+This enriches the model's perception of protein sequence variability, enhances its generalisation ability for different protein structures, and aids in accurately identifying key amino acid residues and their interaction patterns.

+(2) BILSTM and Attention Mechanism
+Processing sequence data to capture long-range dependencies.
+BILSTM captures contextual information, while the attention mechanism highlights important sequence regions, enhancing the model's understanding of sequence data and its interpretability in practical applications.

+(3) Cross-Modal Graph Attention Mechanism
+Fuses molecular graph and protein subgraph features, using a multi-head attention mechanism to dynamically allocate feature weights from multiple perspectives, focusing on key features to achieve effective integration of cross-modal features.

+(4) Graph Neural Network
+Both the molecular graph and protein subgraph neural networks utilise graph neural networks to extract structural features.
+The molecular graph neural network uses GINConv layers and batch normalisation layers to extract molecular topological features, and employs global pooling to aggregate node features into graph-level features.
+Protein subgraph neural networks construct protein subgraph mappings with different strides to extract local and global features of proteins.
+Together, they provide the model with a deep understanding of drug and target structures.

+These modules collaborate to enable the model to accurately predict drug-target affinity.

 ## 🧠 File list
 vocabulary_builder.py: Used to build a vocabulary, containing the TorchVocab, Vocab, and WordVocab classes, as well as the main function to generate and save the vocabulary.